 View your academic timetable

-We are busy preparing your academic timetable in line with the latest social distancing guidance.
-You will be able to view it online closer to your course start date.
+You will be able to view your academic timetable online closer to your course start date.

 Register with a local health service